 A child’s education is one of a parent’s biggest expenses.
 The priciest college is now over $75,000 a year!
-Room and board costs are increasing every year… It’s never too early to start thinking about how to earn and save money, to not have the financial stress as children get older.
+Room and board costs are increasing every year… It’s never too early to start thinking about saving for college and reduce financial stress as children get older.
 There are several ways to begin planning for the expenses you will incur in the years ahead.

 One of the most common savings plans for education is the 529 plan.
 There are two types of 529 plans: college savings plans and prepaid tuition plans.
 Almost every state has at least one 529 plan.
 There is also a 529 plan operated by a group of private colleges and universities.
-A 529 plan is a tax-advantaged savings account designed to be used for the beneficiary’s education expenses.
+A 529 plan is a tax-advantaged savings account designed for use on the beneficiary’s education expenses.

 - Unlike a 529 Plan, your investment in CESA can be used to cover education expenses from kindergarten through college until the beneficiary turns 30 years old.

 - Funds can be withdrawn any time after the account is set up.

 - You can invest in a CESA with any Roth IRA custodian.

 - CESA does not limit you on real estate and can be used on other investments such as mutual funds, stocks and bonds.

 - Investing in a CESA will not reduce your child’s chance of receiving financial aid.
 Only 5.64% of the value factors into the student’s expected family contribution on the FAFSA (Free Application for Federal Student Aid).

 - The maximum contribution for one child is $2,000 per year.